Logging / monitoring | Statistics / analysis | Searches | Metadata | Newsletter | Feedback | Processing of VIS data.

 In Norway, the logs are stored by the portal service provider, Evry, with which DSS has a data processing agreement.
 The logs may only be passed on to others by Evry with the approval of DSS, and as a rule this only happens in connection with criminal investigations.

-The portal norway.no uses the F5 Silverline DDoS Protection service for protection against Denial-of-Service attacks.
+The portal norway.no uses Cloudflare as DDoS Protection service for protection against Denial-of-Service attacks.
 This service directs all traffic through network points (cloud-scrubbing centres) that remove malicious traffic.
 The personal data that is used in this process is the user’s IP address.
 This IP address is only used for establishing a connection between the portal norway.no and you as user.
 Aggregate data, from which all information that could identify an individual user is removed, may be used to develop new functionality and new products, and for market research.

 Cookies do not entail any security risk for you, but you can at any time block the storage of cookies on your machine.